 Synchronizing cluster server clocks to Network Time Protocol (NTP)

-It is important to ensure all cluster node’s clock are synchronized using NTP.
+It is important to ensure all cluster node’s clocks are synchronized using Chrony and/or NTP.
 Without this synchronization, there may be problems with internal cluster communications and have downstream impacts.

 To synchronize the server clock, run the command relevant to your host’s operating system.
 For example, in Ubuntu, the following command can be used to synchronize a server’s clock to an NTP server: